Event Phone: 02 8957 5428

 GOLD PRACTICE or QUALIFYING JOURNEY

-REGISTRATIONS FOR THIS PROGRAM CLOSE AT MIDNIGHT ON June 23, 2021
+REGISTRATIONS FOR THIS PROGRAM CLOSE AT 5PM ON MONDAY, JUNE 7, 2021

 YOUTHADVANCE ADVENTUROUS JOURNEYS

 YouthAdvance pride itself on developing challenging and rewarding adventurous journeys (AJs) for all participants.
 Our qualified and highly experienced Program Coordinators and Guides will work with you through the required preparation and training prior to your first AJ.
 They will teach you skills including navigation and camp craft on your practice expedition, and finally assess your skills on your qualifying expedition.

 Our staff do not lead from the front, they mentor and instruct from the back of the group to ensure that you and your group have the opportunity to work as a team and make sound judgements based on your training and our staff’s leadership.
 You’ll be required to take responsibility and make decisions for yourself while under supervision from experienced and qualified outdoor professionals.